yegor256/blog/_drafts/_agile.md

 an _unforgiven_ mistake.
 Thus, we either trust them 100% or, when a mistake happens, we ... fire the bloody bastard, he was useless anyway!

-Well, maybe this is part of a human nature: First we love, then we hate, and [the stronger we love, the stronger we hate](https://drhurd.com/2018/04/29/stronger-love-stronger-hate/).
+Well, maybe this is part of human nature: First we love, then we hate, and [the stronger we love, the stronger we hate](https://drhurd.com/2018/04/29/stronger-love-stronger-hate/).
-But what these emotions have to do with professional [project management]({% pst 2016/may/2016-05-24-who-is-project-manager %})?
+But what do these emotions have to do with professional [project management]({% pst 2016/may/2016-05-24-who-is-project-manager %})?

-As [William Edwards Deming](https://en.wikipedia.org/wiki/W._Edwards_Deming) suggested many years ago, a good management is always about a simple [Plan-Do-Check-Act](https://en.wikipedia.org/wiki/PDCA) cycle.
+As [William Edwards Deming](https://en.wikipedia.org/wiki/W._Edwards_Deming) suggested many years ago, good management is always about a simple [Plan-Do-Check-Act](https://en.wikipedia.org/wiki/PDCA) cycle.
-No matter what and who we manage, we have to _plan_ first, let us and our people _do_ the work, then _check_ how the results look like, comparing them with our plans, and finally _act_ according to the findings, correcting the plans.
+No matter what and who we manage, we have to _plan_ first, let ourselves and our people _do_ the work, then _check_ what the results look like, comparing them with our plans, and finally _act_ according to the findings, correcting the plans.
 Then, we go back to the planning part and the cycle starts over again: